 Tips To Stay Fit In The Second Trimester

 Ah the second trimester, the golden trimester.
 This is the fifteen weeks where you feel your best.
 Where everything is cute and glowing and stabilized.
 If you survived your first trimester you may be wondering how to rock this one too.
 And while there are a few tips, it’s much easier than the first (read all about my second trimester with the cub compared to bear here).
+Staying active while pregnant can have some major benefits, but you need to stay safe also.
+Check out some of my favorite pregnancy exercises here.

 For me and the majority of people the second trimester is a breeze compared to the first.
 There are definitely some unlucky ladies who are sick, tired and feel horrible throughout their whole pregnancy (I am so so sorry!) but for the majority of us, weeks 14-28 are perfect.